brainofbuilding/interview/README.md

 ### Exercice

+This is a recent project that is going to experience a lot of changes and feature iterations.

+This project was initially a POC that was abandoned, and we now want to revive and scale it for use by a team of developers.

+An architecture needs to be established to structure the project.
+The goal is to lay the necessary foundations for feature development to make the application easily scalable (without always having to refactor).

+Finally, integrating new features and improving user experience are also key factors to consider

-The goal of this exercice is to create a simple todo list application. use https://jsonplaceholder.typicode.com/ routes to fetch data.
+The goal of this exercice is to create a simple todo list application.

+use https://jsonplaceholder.typicode.com/ routes to fetch data.